GenesisFR/HowToBecomeGoodAtShooters/README.md

 - 2 types of offensive skill builds:

 #### AFK
-- typical combo is striker drone and assault turret
+- typical combo is Striker Drone and Assault Turret
 - try to focus both of your skills on the same target to maximize single target dps
-- not meant to deal lots of damage on its own (except when running several with an artificer hive)
+- not meant to deal lots of damage on its own (except when running several with an Artificer Hive)
 - good for taking aggro off you, your teammates and for tracking moving targets
 - bad for quickly bursting down mobs and against groups

 #### Explosive
-- typical combo is mortar and explosive sticky bomb/cluster seekers
+- typical combo is Artillery Turret and Explosive Sticky Bomb/Cluster Seeker Mines
-- Demolitionist is a must for the multiplicative explosive damage and the Artillery turret
+- Demolitionist is a must for the multiplicative explosive damage and the Artillery Turret
 - very good damage output
 - good for clearing groups of enemies, spawn closets, flushing targets out of cover and against robotics
 - bad against moving targets and tanks